Free Things to Do in London

 Head to the Southbank Centre

-All throughout the year, the Southbank Centre showcases exhibitions, art installations, film, and events.
+All throughout the year, the Southbank Centre showcases exhibitions, art installations, films, and events.
 They are almost always all free and they stay open well into the evening hours.

 Check out interesting installations like an interactive LED lightroom, or watch films detailing life on the front lines of conflict throughout the world – the exhibitions are ever-changing and always engaging.